 The Place Beneath is an 18-minute documentary I made about my lifelong best friend Doug Wright.
 Doug was an inspirational teacher and artist.
 We met at the age of 17 when we were dating sisters and soon discovered that we shared a passion for music, laughter, and artistic creation.
 We also soon discovered that we were both only-children who were born on the very same day in 1952.

-This is an 18 minute documentary I made about my best friend Doug Wright, an inspirational teacher, and artist.
-Doug and I met at the age of 17 when we were dating sisters.
 In 2009, four months after losing his health insurance, Doug was diagnosed with lung cancer.
-The events depicted in the film took place during the congressional debates over what would become “Obama-care.”
-What started out as a portrait of my dear friend became a part of my grieving process and a look at a health care system that was tragically broken.
+The events depicted in the film cover this time and took place during the congressional debates over what would become “Obama-care.”
+What started out as a portrait of my dear friend became a part of my grieving process as well as a look at a health care system that was tragically broken.

 In the barrios of East Los Angeles, 15 year old Mateo is caretaker to his manic depressive mother.
 To survive, he sells drugs while reconciling a faith that judges him a sinner from birth.
 When his mother’s abusive boyfriend re-enters their lives, Mateo must act decisively, ask God to look the other way, and do what has to be done.